School Linking 2020-21

 We work with all kinds of schools including primary, secondary and special schools; ranging from local authority, community independent, free schools and academies.
 Links are formed with non-denominational schools and all kinds of faith schools.

 Schools Linking 2020-2021 builds on our existing learning about what works in connecting children to build their confidence in contact with others.
 It will support the return to schools.
 We believe we can create a sparky, enjoyable programme that is simultaneously, and very importantly, manageable for teachers.
-We are excited to be working with so many schools this year with headteachers choosing to continue connecting their classes so that this year there are 974 classes ( over 27,000 children) already signed up to link!
+We are excited to be working with so many schools this year with headteachers choosing to continue connecting their classes.

 You can find the Primary Linking Resources for teachers here